Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to empagliflozin, any other medications, or any of the ingredients in empagliflozin tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you are on dialysis and if you have or have ever had kidney disease.
+- tell your doctor if you are on dialysis.
 Your doctor may tell you not to take empagliflozin.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 Do not breastfeed while you are taking empagliflozin.
 If you become pregnant while taking empagliflozin, call your doctor.